vijayanandof/Tic-Tac-Toe-React/README.md

 2. User doesn't want to maintain state on page refresh.
 3. Primary browser as Chrome - tested.
 4. After completion of Game, user data is cleared and new Game starts.
-5. Game will be played in browser full screeen.
-Not responsive.
-Media queries not added.
+5. Responsive, Media queries not added.
 6. Both 2 player and Vs Computer mode built.
 7. Have Written tests to ensure Game component rendering and Winner checking core logic.
 8. Would like to write Cypress TC for e2e testing.
 Not written yet.